Cystic endometrial atrophy

 It is diagnosed histologically when multiple cystic spaces (dilated glands) lined with atrophic epithelium are present within a dense fibrous stroma.

-At hysteroscopy, the endometrium appears white but hypervascularized, with scattered protuberances.
+At hysteroscopy, the endometrium appears white but hypervascularised, with scattered protuberances.
 This “tamoxifen-like” mucosa can be seen as early as 6 months after the start of tamoxifen therapy.
-At histopathologic examination, these protuberances are identified as cystic glandular dilatation
+At histopathologic examination, these protuberances are identified as cystic glandular dilatation.

-In certain situations, the changes of endometrial cystic atrophy can be so extensive that the appearance of a cystic endometrium may be mistaken for diffuse or focal areas of endometrial thickening, even at hysterosonography.
+In certain situations, the changes of endometrial cystic atrophy can be so extensive that the appearance of a cystic endometrium may be mistaken for diffuse or focal areas of endometrial thickening (e.g. endometrial polyp or endometrial hyperplasia) This may even occur at hysterosonography.

 - 1. Fong K, Causer P, Atri M et-al. Transvaginal US and hysterosonography in postmenopausal women with breast cancer receiving tamoxifen: correlation with hysteroscopy and pathologic study.
 Radiographics.
 23 (1): 137-50. doi:10.1148/rg.231025048 - Pubmed citation